mlayman09/Travel_Map/README.txt

 Column:  NAME

-Values: {[Name of feature, State abbreviation]}  *if not a US location, just province or country where "state" would go
+Values: {[Name of feature, State abbreviation]}  *if not a US location, just write the province or country where "state" would go.
+For example, "Jerusalem, Israel".